Updated on: 2/20/2019

 The police’s quarry in a given chase has no regard for the safety of the public.
 An officer does.
 Every officer must balance enforcement with safety of unrelated travelers.
 In a number of pursuits, according to the FBI, officers unfortunately forget this balance and turn the pursuit into a kind of race where the only way they can win is by catching their suspect.

 When innocent bystanders’ lives are at risk, a vehicle pursuit isn’t a zero sum game.
 It’s uncertain how clear police superiors are when they communicate the limits of pursuit to their officers.

 Is Atterbury's One-Day Suspension Sufficient?

 This, unfortunately, is the million-dollar question that remains to be determined.
 It’s hard to change the behavior behind police procedure—especially without accountability.
 An investigation might determine if the city’s failure to delineate proper chase procedure was negligent.

 Police officers have the duty to enforce the law without sacrificing the safety and well-being of the rest of the general public.
 In cases where a high-speed pursuit results in injury or death to an innocent and uninvolved citizen, that duty is going to be called into question.

-For the sake of the complexity of this issue, it would be likely advisable for the victim’s family to consult with an attorney with experience handling the legal issues surrounding a police chase.
+For the sake of the complexity of this issue, it would be likely advisable for the victim’s family to consult with an wrongful death attorney who has experience handling the legal issues surrounding a police chase.